What Do I Do When the Smoke Alarm Is Beeping in the Middle of the Night?

 Why Is My Smoke Alarm Beeping If There’s No Fire?

 A smoke detector is designed to alert you when its battery is weak.
-The battery releases more power, which increases resistance in the unit, which is further increased by drops in room temperature at night.
+If so, the battery releases more power, which increases resistance in the unit, which is further increased by drops in room temperature at night.
 Thus, you hear the low battery chirp.
 Once your home starts warming up in the morning, the noise might stop.

 When you hear your smoke alarm, proceed depending on the following situations: